drhelius/grpc-demo/README.md

 ...
 ```

-So, to create a User using HTTP you will `POST` the JSON data to `/v1/user`.
+So, to create a new User using HTTP you will `POST` the JSON data to `/v1/user`.
 For reatrieving User data you will `GET` from `/v1/user/{id}`.

-HTTP transcoding is not required in gRPC but provides an useful integration mechanism to interconnect gRPC with HTTP services.
+HTTP transcoding is not required in gRPC but it lets you mix gRPC with RESTful services.
+In this demo it lets us use simple `curl` commands for testing the services.
+Note that there is a [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool too.

 This is the *Account* proto file: